hackclub/winter/magsnake.md

   I am very excited to build this project.

-  It can detect objects, search images, manage app time for other devices, serve as AI Assistant ad can tell climatic conditions.
+  It can detect objects, search images, manage app time and their activities for other devices, serve as AI Assistant ad can tell climatic conditions.

   It can be used as a pass-key for my accounts.
+All this will save a lot of time and will be very useful.

   It could manage networks and I will make it to do a lot more things.